UNINETTSigma2/documentation/storage/nird.md

 ### Home directories

 Home directories are located in `/nird/home/<username>`.
-Quota for home is 20GB and 100000 files.
+Default quota for home is 20GB and 100000 files.
 To check the disk usage type

      dusage

-Home directories are also visible at /nird/home from FRAM login nodes.
-Since those are mounted with NFS on FRAM it is very important not to use home directories
-as storage for jobs running of FRAM.
+Home directories do also contain a backup of FRAM home directories (when relevant) in /nird/home/<username>/backup.
+To account for this default quota has been doubled (when relevant).

 ### Project area